prakharmodi26/AI_Rewrite_extension/README.md

-# AI Actions Chrome Extension (Demo)
+# AI Actions — Chrome Extension

-Chrome Manifest V3 extension that rewrites or summarizes selected text via a backend `/transform` endpoint.
-This is a demo that uses an HMAC secret for signing in the browser — do not ship this pattern to production.
+Select text on any page and instantly rewrite, summarize, shorten, expand, or fix grammar — all in a clean, focused overlay.
+Right‑click or use shortcuts to improve your writing without leaving the page.

 Structure
 - `extension/manifest.json`: MV3 config (permissions, service worker, content script, options, commands)